byte-physics/igortest/docu/sphinx/source/advanced.rst

 For the second case, the reentry function is called with the same wave element as argument as when the multi data test case was started.

-If the reentry function uses a different argument type than the test case entry function then on reentry to the unit-testing framework an error is printed and further test execution is aborted.
+If the reentry function uses a different argument type than the test case entry function then on reentry to the universal testing framework an error is printed and further test execution is aborted.

 .. code-block:: igor